part of EDLounge Group.

 What are apprenticeships standards?

 Apprenticeship standards are employer-led, meaning that employers can specify exactly what is required from an apprentice in each specific role.
 Apprenticeship standards outline the skills, knowledge and behaviours required to carry out a certain job role.
-You can find a wide variety of apprenticeship standards on the Institute for Apprenticeships website https://www.instituteforapprenticeships.org/apprenticeship-standards/
+You can find a wide variety of apprenticeship standards on the Institute for Apprenticeships website.

 What is an apprenticeship agreement?

-An apprenticeship agreement is signed by the employer and apprentice before the start of the programme and outlines the key details about the apprenticeship.
+An apprenticeship agreement is signed by the employer and apprentice before the start of the programme and outlines the key details of the apprenticeship.
 It is a legal requirement and acts as a contract of employment between the apprentice and employer.

 What is an apprenticeship commitment statement?

-The apprenticeship commitment statement is a contract signed by the employer, apprentice and training provider before the commencement of the programme.
+An apprenticeship commitment statement is a contract signed by the employer, apprentice and training provider before the commencement of the programme.
 It is signed in the apprentice induction phase in conjunction with the apprenticeship agreement.

 The document is a list of expectations from the learner, training provider, and employer, along with additional information about the programme.
 It records the commitment of all parties towards the fulfilment of the apprenticeship programme.